This post may contain affiliate links. Please read our disclosure policy.

 Microwave Cooking Instructions

 Start by measuring the oats and liquids.
 The ratio is 1:2.
-The usual serving size is ½ cup oats to 1 cup of water, milk or combination of both.
-I like combining ½ a cup of water and ½ a cup of milk for the best consistency.
+The usual serving size is ½ cup oats to 1 cup of water.
+You could switch the water for milk, but it may take longer to cook, so I usually just stick with water and add a splash for milk at the end for the best consistency, or do a mix or water and milk as pictured below.

 Then place in the microwave without a cover on it (we don’t want any microwave accidents when the liquid boils).
 Microwave on high for 2 minutes and the consistency should be perfect.